AndreaHor/LifT_Solver/tracker/README.md

 4. Precomputed features are provided for MOT17-02-DPM

 5. Pre-processing and post-processing is not part of this repository.
-We do not provide pre-process input detections, though.
+We do provide pre-processed input detections for MOT17, though.

 ## Evaluation